 State Farm® Says Potholes Can Cost Drivers

-California, March, 2011 - California roadways are taking a pounding with recent rain storms and temperature changes, along with the usual heavy traffic.
-These harsh conditions bring a number of driving hazards, but one of the most dreaded is the pothole.
+Kalamazoo, Mich., March 28, 2011 - Winter brings a number of driving hazards, but one of the most dreaded is the pothole.
 An encounter with one can leave damaged tires, wheels and suspension components in its wake.
 State Farm estimates the average damage can put a big dent in drivers' pocketbooks - costing anywhere from $300 to $700.

 Potholes can create bigger issues for motorcycles, which are less stable than cars and provide less protection than cars in a crash.
 The National Highway Transportation Safety Administration recommends riders go around such hazards.
 To do so safely, riders must be able to spot a pothole from a distance, so slow down before reaching the obstacle and make sure you have room if you need to swerve.

 For more safe driving tips, please check our Auto Learning Center.

 State Farm® insures more cars and homes than any other insurer in the U.S., the leading insurer of watercraft and is also a leading insurer in Canada.
 State Farm's 18,000 agents and 68,000 employees serve over 76 million auto, fire, life and health policies in the United States and Canada, and more than 1.7 million bank accounts.
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
 State Farm is ranked No. 31 on the Fortune 500 list of largest companies.
 For more information, please visit statefarm.com® or in Canada statefarm.ca®.